babylonhealth/web-interview/README.md

 We'd like you to use React.
 We have provided a skeleton for the React application and included [SASS](http://sass-lang.com/) for styling.
 We have also provided some useful constants in [constants.scss](./src/constants.scss).
 Feel free to add any additional libraries which you think are needed for the task.

+We have also included a mock API which is documented below.

 We'd like you to build two pages.
 We've provided designs for mobile so don't worry about making it look good on desktop.

 # New appointment page